 The rapid rise in importance of brands in the 80s coincided with a political landscape epitomised by Reagan and Thatcher which (breaking with the questioning of wealth for its own sake which had begun with the middle-class Beats and the Hippies) saw no stigma in success.
 Within this Yuppie worldview, a brand’s capacity to signal that you could afford the best was clearly desirable and the shift away from brands (or, at least, to obscure, smaller, ‘alternative’ brands) which began in the 60s was reversed.

 However, even before the 80s were over, this rather simplistic language of brands (= wealth) was beginning to be overstepped by something far more complex: the Lifestyle Brand.
-When Benetton began a series of advertising campaign which featured neither their clothes nor the message that their brand was the most costly, they demonstrated an understanding of the fact that more and more consumers wanted brands which signalled the values and beliefs of potential consumers - and that, for many, these values and beliefs were (if not anti-success, wealth and consumerism) at least seeking to display concerns and philosophies which went beyond a purely materialistic definition of the good life.
+When Benetton began an advertising campaign which featured neither their clothes nor the message that their brand was the most costly, they demonstrated an understanding of the fact that more and more consumers wanted brands which signaled the values and beliefs of potential consumers - and that, for many, these values and beliefs were (if not anti-success, wealth and consumerism) at least seeking to display concerns and philosophies which went beyond a purely materialistic definition of the good life.

-The rise of the lifestyle brand (or as John Grant, writing in his book The New Marketing Manifesto, has termed it, the idea brand) parallels the rise of social fragmentation and communication breakdown which lies at the heart of our post-modern condition.
+The rise of the lifestyle brand (or as John Grant, writing in his book The New Marketing Manifesto, has termed it, the 'idea brand') parallels the rise of social fragmentation and communication breakdown which lies at the heart of our post-modern condition.
 While only a generation or two ago one’s identity was prescribed according to traditional groupings of class, religion, nationality, region, race, ethnic background and so forth, the world has today rapidly become one enormous, undefined and unstructured mass where identity is more problematic.
 As I have argued elsewhere (see, for example, Style Surfing),the language of style has been increasingly co-opted as a means by which people can signal ‘I am here’ - I am this, rather than that type of person.
-Thus, while for my parents ‘People Like Us’ were white, Anglo-Saxon, middle class and Protestant, for my generation, ‘People Like Us’ are more likely defined by the styles of clothing which they wear, their body decoration, the furniture and interior decor of their homes, their choice of car, what they eat and drink, their choice of sports and other leisure pursuits, etc.
+Thus, while for my parents ‘People Like Us’ were white, Anglo-Saxon, middle class and Protestant, for my generation, ‘People Like Us’ are more likely defined by the styles of clothing which they wear, their body decoration, the furniture and interior decor of their homes, their choice of car, what they eat and drink, their choice of music, sports and other leisure pursuits, etc.

 But even more so than stylistic differences in and of themselves, brands have an extraordinary capacity to compact complex and subtle nuances of differences in values, beliefs and desires.
 Combining the history of a particular brand with careful marketing manipulation of its current ideological profile as demonstrated in advertisements, sponsorship, use by high-profile celebrities, etc., a brand becomes an iceberg: its logo the visible part above the waterline, its lifestyle message the massive structure which keeps it afloat.